119 D2C Brands That Are Disrupting India’s Consumer Market

 Founded in 2017 by Ravi Ramachandran, Nua is a women-focused wellness brand.
 Its offerings include sanitary pads, skin care and intimate hygiene products.

-So far, it has raised $12.5 Mn in aggregate from the last four funding rounds.
+So far, it has raised $12.5 Mn in aggregate from across four funding rounds.
 Its cap table includes Lightbox VC, Kae Capital and actor Deepika Padukone, among others.

-Set up in 2011 by Aditi Suneja and Ashish Aggarwal, Nutriglow sells men and women-focused haircare, skincare, body care and make-up products via its website and ecommerce platforms.
+Founded in 2011 by Aditi Suneja and Ashish Aggarwal, Nutriglow sells men and women-focussed haircare, skincare, body care and make-up products via its website and ecommerce platforms.

-The Noida-based direct-to-consumer (D2C) startup claims that its beauty products have natural and certified organic ingredients and vegan-friendly and paraben-free formulations.
+The Noida-based D2C startup claims that its beauty products are made using natural and certified organic ingredients as well as vegan-friendly and paraben-free formulations.

-In June 2022, it secured an undisclosed amount of funding from ecommerce rollup GOAT Brand Labs for developing its infra and research and development (R&D).
+It last secured an undisclosed amount of funding from ecommerce rollup GOAT Brand Labs in June 2022.

 Founded in 2013 by Rahul Agarwal, Organic Harvest is an organic personal care brand that offers plant-based skincare, haircare, body care products and essential oils via online and offline channels.

-According to its website, It claims to use ingredients and raw materials that are approved by international organisations – EcoCert, OneCert, and Natrue.
+According to its website, It claims to use ingredients and raw materials that are approved by international organisations – EcoCert, OneCert, and Nature.

 Jatan Bawa and Tushar Khurana crossed paths during the Jagriti Yatra, a two-week long entrepreneurship train journey, in 2016.
-With a wealth of experience garnered from startups such as OYO, Cure Fit, and Vahdam Teas, the two found common ground during the journey and eventually conceived the idea for an oral care brand, Perfora, in 2021.
+The two found common ground and conceived the idea for an oral care brand, Perfora, in 2021.

-Perfora offering a diverse range of oral care products, including electric toothbrushes, toothpaste, mouthwashes, flossers, teeth whitening products, and more.
+Perfora offers a diverse range of oral care products, including electric toothbrushes, toothpaste, mouthwashes, flossers, teeth whitening products, and more.

-This direct-to-consumer (D2C) oral care brand distributes its products through its official website and various e-commerce platforms like Amazon, Flipkart, Nykaa, Blinkit, and others.
-Since its incorporation, Perfora boasts of serving over 2 Lakh customers.
+This D2C oral care brand distributes its products through its official website and various ecommerce platforms like Amazon, Flipkart, Nykaa, Blinkit, and others.

 Incorporated in 2021 by Pratik Gupta, Pluckk is a D2C fruit and vegetable brand, which distinguishes itself by offering users a diverse selection of over 400 products spanning 15+ categories.
 These offerings include salads, dips, juices, cuts, mixes, and exotic fruits and vegetables.